bcarr092/pyCovertAudio/README.md

 To build all the documentation for pyCovertAudio and its dependencies run `make doc`.
 The generated documentation will be placed in `../bin/doc`.

-To execute tests to ensure that the dependant libraries (e.g., CAHAL and CSignal) are running correctly run `make test`.
-Be forewarned, these tests will attempt to record and playback audio as well as execute a number of the signal processing functions of CSignal.
+Automated tests can be executed in order to ensure that the dependant libraries (e.g., CAHAL and CSignal) are running correctly.
+Simply run `make test` to do so.
+Be forewarned, however, these tests will attempt to record and playback audio as well as execute a number of the signal processing functions of CSignal.
 Therefore, these tests can take some time to run!

 ### Running pyCovertAudio